RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

        <option>Milan</option>
      ~~~

   3. Remember this syntax `document.write('<option>' + stores[i] + '</option>');` from the function.
-What I can do is close the first `<option>` tag, inject new HTML tags or event attributes, and then open another `<option>` tag.
-I try injecting a couple of new HTML tags, and both work. <br>Now, I can confirm that the stock search query function on this web application is vulnerable to XSS.
+What I can do is close the first `<option>` tag, inject new HTML tags and event attributes, and then open another `<option>` tag.
+I try injecting a couple of new HTML tags, and both work.
+     Now, I can confirm that the stock search query function on this web application is vulnerable to XSS.
      ~~~
      Payload-1: storeId=test</option><iframe src="javascript:prompt('work?');"></iframe><option>
      Payload-2: storeId=test</option><script>prompt('work?')</script><option>